bfoersterling/gotracer/README.md

 # gotracer

-A calltree for local Go projects.\
+A calltree for Go projects.\
-Does not support calls to external libraries.
+Does not support calls to third party libraries.

+This project was built using std only and can only be \
+used on std only Go projects.

 ## Installation